njderenne/envano-blog/README.md

 ## Future Changes

-Create more than one break point which could improve user experience across move devices.
+Create more than one break point which could improve user experience across more devices.
 Increase modularization the JavaScript code to increase readability and decrease maintainance time.